 Why do we need freedom in Christ?
 What are we set free from?

-All of us have sinned against our holy God and deserve the everlasting punishment of hell.
+All of us have a sinful nature and have sinned against our holy God and deserve the everlasting punishment of hell.
 But God wants freedom for us…freedom from sin and sin’s consequences.
 (Romans 3:23, Matthew 25:46)

-When God forgives us of all trespasses: past, present and future, He sets us free from the wrath of hell that we deserve.
+When God forgives us of all trespasses: past, present and future, He sets us free from the righteous requirement of the law…the wrath of hell that we deserve.

 God sent His only begotten Son, Jesus, into the world, to become the perfect sacrifice for our sins (John 3:16).
 Jesus took the punishment for our sins when He died on the cross at Calvary, and then rose again three days later.

-When we believe on the Lord Jesus Christ as our Savior, we receive true freedom in Christ, the gift of salvation and eternal life through Jesus in Heaven.
+When we believe on the Lord Jesus Christ as our Savior, we receive spiritual freedom, true freedom in Christ, the gift of salvation and eternal life in Heaven.

 Sin denies us the freedom that Christ has for us.
 It keeps us in the darkness, away from the light of Christ.
 Without Jesus, we are nothing more than slaves to sin.

 That is why the sacrifice that Jesus made on the cross for us is so significant.
-Jesus’s death sets us free from the power and punishment of all sin (Romans 6:23).
+Jesus’s death grants man forgiveness of sins and sets us free from the power and punishment of all sin.

 Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.Galatians 5:1

 In the early days of the church there were Jewish leaders who came to Galatia and tried to teach the Christians that all must follow the Law of Moses.
-They were preaching a works-based salvation through the works of the Law.
+They were preaching a works-based salvation through the works of the Law and being a stumbling block to God’s people.

 Now the Lord is that Spirit: and where the Spirit of the Lord is, there is liberty.2 Corinthians 3:17